 When should I worry about eye floaters?

+Eye Floaters are usually nothing to be concerned about and do not signify anything dangerous.
 You should worry about eye floaters if you notice a sudden increase.
 You should see your doctor if you experience the following:

 - A dark shadow or curtain in one side of your peripheral vision